 Safety Valve: Leaks Not Always Dangerous

-You find many pressure cooker safety valves on top of the lid near the handle, but this depends on the type.
+You find many pressure cooker safety valves on top of the lid near the handle.
+This depends on the type.
 If you see a leak from here while pressure cooking, that doesn’t always mean danger.

 The safety valve releases the steam to lower the pressure to safer levels and regulate the pressure.
 The newer models, like the electric pressure cooker, even release the steam using a computer chip.
 A pressure cooker model like this will release light vapors or condensation from the safety valve, which doesn’t pose a danger.